In this section

 -- This function returns a string received as an argument

--- after the delay of two seconds
+-- after a delay of two seconds

 function out_msg(message)